dmccreary/ekg-book/docs/glossary.md

 An idea, notion or a unit of thought.
 Concept elements are the fundamental unit of work in semantics and are in integral part of enterprise knowledge graphs.

 In practice, each concept is usually associated with a vertex in a graph and has one preferred label in each language such as English.
 Concepts may have many alternate labels.
-Concepts are grouped in Schemas and may be part of one or more Collections.<br/>
+Concepts are grouped in Schemas and may be part of one or more Collections.*
 [Concept Reference on W3C SKOS Site](https://www.w3.org/TR/skos-reference/#concepts)

 #### Concept Graph